My organization has investment savvy individuals on its staff and/or on our Board. What can Concord really offer us?

 Net performance is typically the most important number.
 However, the lower your fees, the higher your net.
 In periods when the markets are not appreciating at double-digit rates, low fees can be vitally important in achieving your investment goals.
 This is not to say that exceptional service providers are not entitled to premium fees.
 Concord spends a great deal of resources to create comparative fee universes, in which vendors are evaluated on both performance and costs.
 Contrary to traditional beliefs, the financial services industry is typically one in which the less you pay, the more you get.

 Negotiating fees is somewhat effective.
 However, it takes a large database of information to know whether your end result is truly competitive.
-Concord runs extensive comparisons using multiple parameters such as size, style, etc. Additionally, our database contains fee arrangements being charged to other clients by the same vendor.
+Concord runs extensive comparisons using multiple parameters such as size, style, etc. and our database contains fee arrangements being charged to other clients by the same vendor.
 Additionally, the increased use of passive and factor-based strategies have changed the pricing dynamics of the industry.
 It’s one thing to ask for a discount, it’s another thing to know what the level of pricing should be.